 Sear the chuck roast: Pat the beef dry with paper towels on both sides.
 Add the olive oil to a skillet over medium-high heat, then add the olive oil.
 Place the seasoned beef in the hot oil for three minutes on each side until browned.
 If needed, add more oil to the skillet.

-Arrange the pot roast: Add the seared pot roast to the bottom of the crock pot, then arrange the chop vegetables around it evenly.
+Arrange the pot roast: Add the seared pot roast to the bottom of the crock pot, then arrange the chopped vegetables around it evenly.

-Mix the pot roast seasoning: In a medium-sized bowl, add the garlic, rosemary, thyme, beef broth, Worcestershire sauce, yellow mustard, and tomato paste.
+Mix the seasoning: In a medium-sized bowl, add the garlic, rosemary, thyme, beef broth, Worcestershire sauce, yellow mustard, and tomato paste.
 Whisk until well combined and pour over the roast and vegetables.
-Then place the bay leaf on top.
+Then, place the bay leaf on top.

 Cover and cook: Add the lid to the top of the crock pot and cook on LOW for 8 hours.